ReadingAndThinking.com

 "If everything else is dead and he's alive, I can live; if everything else is and he's dead, the whole universe will be so strange that I don't feel like I'm part of it anymore."
 As long as it is said in the mouths of people who are madly in love, I can hardly believe that love will last forever, but I believe that these words are from the bottom of my heart, and they are sent out with blood.

 Love, when it was still sweet, was sunshine, rain, and syrup.
 When it is no longer sweet, it is a cold sword, the deeper the love, the more blood drips.
-For those who have suffered from love, it will be a sobering agent at any time, making him cautious before falling in love again,
+For those who have suffered from love, it will be a sobering agent at any time, making them cautious before falling in love again,

 but even this will not necessarily prevent love from happening again until it shatters all that person's love about love's dream.
 I don't know how many people die for love, but I believe most of them survived and they survived until the years healed all their memories.
 How scary it is to think that one day we will be lost in the memory of someone we once loved.